 GPS may offer both active and passive navigational data about a voyage.

-The most useful applications include tracking down lost persons or pets and preventing theft of cars, trucks, motorcycles, and e-bikes.
+The most useful applications include tracking down lost persons or pets and preventing theft of cars, trucks, motorcycles, and electric bikes.
 The battery life of a tiny tracker depends on its size.

 You can link a GPS tracker and a mobile phone with a GPS tracking app.
 Mobile communication technologies from different generations (3G, 4G, or IoT) are used to send location information to smartphones about a car, a person, or an object.